How to manually optimize your 3D models¶

 Each case is different

 As you can see, each 3D model is different.
-The decimation part is really a subjective part of the process: you decide whether you would like to favor optimization (and thus less triangles) over quality (more triangles), and thus how much you can decimate.
+The decimation part is really a subjective part of the process: you decide whether you would like to favor optimization (and thus less triangles)over quality (more triangles), and thus how much you can decimate.
 It is really a question of balance.
-Keep in mind that Minsar can support about 120 000 triangles in one scene.
+Keep in mind that Minsar can support about 120 000 triangles in one scene in augmented reality mode.
 It means that if you put a single object with that quantity of triangles, you cannot put anything else in your scene.